openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 to meet this goal: _primitive classes_ (known in various iterations as _inline classes_ or _value types_) and _specialized generics_.
 In the initial phase of
-the project, we focused primarily on understanding how the language and JVM would have to change to support these features, and what the migration compatibility implications for user code would be.
+the project, we focused primarily on understanding how the language and JVM would have to evolve to support these features, and what the migration compatibility implications for user code would be.

-We now believe we have a coherent path to enhance the Java language and virtual machine with primitive classes, have a compatible path for migrating both the existing primitive types and existing value-based classes to primitive classes, have primitive classes interoperate cleanly with erased generics, and migrate existing generic classes to specialized generics.
+While it is possible to release these features incrementally, it is necessary to have a coherent vision of how they will all work together before committing to an implementation.
+We now believe we have a coherent path to enhancing the Java language and virtual machine with primitive classes, migrating both the existing primitive types and existing value-based classes to primitive classes, having primitive classes interoperate cleanly with erased generics, and migrating existing generic classes to specialized generics.
 This set of documents summarizes that path, to be delivered in stages.
+The first two of these are described in [JEP 401][jep401] and [JEP 402][jep402].
 (If you want to compare with where we started, see our [founding document][values0].)

 However, Project Valhalla is not just about the features it will deliver, or about improving performance; it has the more ambitious agenda to _unify the Java